Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: The Proposed Evaluation Metric

 Note that we can compute the value of $\hat{Q}$ without counterfactual ground truth.
 It follows that: \begin{lemma} \textit{Unbiasedness.} When the propensity function $P(T=1|X=x)=e(x)$ is known, $\mathbb{E} [\hat{Q}(\hat{\tau})] = Q(\hat{\tau})$. \end{lemma} See Appendix \ref{sec.proofs} for all proofs.
+In particular, Theorem \ref{theorem.obs.consistency} establish the consistency of $\hat{Q}$ when propensity needs to be estimated.

-\begin{remark} \textit{Relationship with orthogonal ML.} Both Lemma \ref{theorem.unbiasedness} and Theorem \ref{theorem.obs.consistency} below are connected to orthogonal ML methods \citep{foster2023orthogonal}.
+\begin{remark} \textit{Relationship with orthogonal ML.} Lemma \ref{theorem.unbiasedness} is connected to orthogonal ML methods \citep{foster2023orthogonal}.
 For example, Theorem 15.2.1 in \citet{chernozhukov2024} discuss similar CATE evaluation techniques based on orthogonality assumptions, requiring the triple product of the propensity error, plug-in outcome estimate error, and the difference between two CATE estimates to converge at an $O(1/\sqrt{N})$ rate.

 While Lemma \ref{theorem.unbiasedness} may initially appear similar to results in orthogonal ML (by zero-ing out propensity risk), it is essential to establish these results without relying on orthogonal ML assumptions.
 As discussed in Section \ref{sec.intro}, CATE evaluation should be based on fewer and simpler assumptions than CATE estimation.
 Furthermore, as Section \ref{sec.eval} will show, orthogonality-based estimators often fail to capture real-world heterogeneity, raising doubts about their reliability in CATE evaluation.
 This makes it critical to develop results on stronger foundation.
 To our knowledge, our result is the first to provide asymptotic guarantees for oracle ranking under such general conditions. \end{remark}